PrestaShop vs Shopify: Compare E-commerce Platforms

 Let’s start by highlighting how the two platforms differ when it comes to store management.
 PrestaShop gives you the option of running multiple online stores from the same back office.
 That’s not a feature that Shopify has but you can link to up to eight physical retail locations, depending on your plan.
 PrestaShop also leads the way when it comes to staff accounts.
 It’s completely unlimited, whereas Shopify only permits 15 staff accounts, even on its advanced plan.

-Shopify offers web hosting with every payment plan, PrestaShop doesn’t offer it at all.
+Shopify offers web hosting with every payment plan, something that PrestaShop doesn’t offer.
 Shopify is also incredibly easy to use.
-It guides you through the whole process of building an e-commerce website, choosing themes is simple, and listing products takes hardly any time at all.
+It guides you through the whole process of building an e-commerce website, choosing themes is simple, and listing products takes hardly any time.

 You can list and sell unlimited products, offer refunds, keep an eye on inventory, give customers the option to create an account, and handle order fulfillment on both platforms.
 Some features aren’t available on the lower tiers for Shopify and need to be bought as an add-on for PrestaShop.